-28. Related party transactions
+29. Related party transactions

-Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a trustees has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

 Close family members of Trevor Olsson, a trustee of Bronte Academy Trust, received remuneration from employment with the academy trust.
-The total value of the remuneration was £37,645 (2019 - £54,768).
+The total value of remuneration was £41,722 (2020 - £37,645)

-The spouse of Deborah Howarth, Chief Finance Officer, charged £192 (2019 - £nil) for the replacement of various windows at certain Academy premises.
+The Spouse of Deborah Howarth, Chief Financial Officer, charged £nil (2020 - £192) for the replacement of various windows at certain academy premises.

-In entering into the transactions above the trust has complied with the requirements of the Academies Financial Handbook 2019.
+In entering into the transactions above the trust has complied with the requirements of the Academies Financial Handbook 2020.
 Other related party transactions relating to trustees' remuneration and expenses are already disclosed in note 12.